-The world is facing some big challenges: from energy, to health care, to transportation and security…and the list goes on.
+The world is facing some big challenges, ranging from public health to health care, climate change to transportation and security.
 We need bold ideas and breakthrough solutions.
 Michigan Engineering graduates are prepared to be leaders.
-They are expert problem-solvers, and are ready to tackle the challenges of the 21st century.
+They are intellectually curious and socially conscious.
+They are ready to tackle society’s “wicked problems” while simultaneously serving the common good.

-The University of Michigan is the only institution with top-rated engineering, law, business, performing arts and medical schools.
-Michigan Engineering offers an impressive range of educational programs and options, including:
+Educational Programs.
+The University of Michigan is the only institution with highly rated engineering, law, business, performing arts and medical schools.
+Michigan Engineering offers an impressive range of education programs and options, including:

-- Top-ranked graduate and undergraduate programs in nearly every engineering field
+- Top ten ranked graduate and undergraduate programs in nearly every engineering field

 - Combined bachelor’s/master’s programs that enable students to earn both degrees in just five years

-Get more College of Engineering facts and figures.
+For more College of Engineering facts and figures, please visit www.engin.umich.edu/college/about/facts .

 Office of Student Affairs